 The elderly population has increased all over the world.
-It is estimated that there will be 1.2 billion people aged 60 years or older in 2020, and about 2.0 billion in 2050.1 As we age, there is an increase in the number of hospitalizations.
-It is also common the occurrence of previous protein-energy malnutrition, which can get worse during hospital stay.
-The prevalence of malnutrition among the elderly ranges from 1.1% to 100%, according to the type of variable assessed and the standards used to classify the nutritional status.2
+It is estimated that there will be 1.2 billion people aged 60 years or older by 2020, and about 2.0 billion by 2050.
+As we age, there is an increase in the number of hospitalizations.
+The occurrence of previous protein-energy malnutrition is also common, and it may become worse during hospital stay.
+The prevalence of malnutrition among the elderly ranges from 1.1% to 100%, according to the type of variable assessed and the standards used to classify their nutritional status.2

-This situation has been related to high morbidity rates, which increase the probability of clinical and surgical complications and infections, leading to increased medical care costs and increased mortality rate among elderly.3 So it is very important to assess the nutritional profile of this population, using nutritional assessment methods and indicators capable to identify patients with inadequate nutritional status and to establish early intervention measures to minimize health damages.
-However, a reliable assessment of the nutritional status of the elderly is complex, because during the natural aging process changes occur in anthropometric and biochemical parameters.
+This situation has been related to high morbidity rates, which increase the probability of clinical and surgical complications and infections, leading to increased medical care costs and increased mortality rate among the elderly.
+Thus, it is crucial that the nutritional profile of this population is assessed using nutritional assessment methods and indicators that can identify patients with inadequate nutritional status; moreover, early intervention measures need to be established to minimize health damage.
+However, a reliable assessment of the nutritional status of the elderly is complex, because changes occur in anthropometric and biochemical parameters during the natural aging process.
 Therefore, more appropriate evaluation indicators and methods should be used for this group.

-There is still no gold standard method to evaluate malnutrition in elderly.
-Anthropometric measures and biochemical tests (total lymphocyte count, albumin and cholesterol, hemoglobin, hematocrit and transferrin) are considered benchmarks for assessing nutritional status of elderly.4 However, it is observed that often in clinical practice these methods are not used, due to the elderly physical and financial limitations.
+There is still no gold standard method to evaluate malnutrition in the elderly.
+Anthropometric measures and biochemical tests (total lymphocyte count, albumin and cholesterol, hemoglobin, hematocrit and transferrin) are considered benchmarks for assessing nutritional status of the elderly.4 Nevertheless, these methods are often not used in clinical practice because of physical and financial limitations of the elderly.

-Body Mass Index (BMI), calf circumference (CC) and brachial circumference (BC) are tools used to identify patients presenting nutritional risk and can be used in population studies because they are simple, quick, non-invasive and inexpensive methods.^{5,6} MNA is a more specific method for the assessment of malnutrition risk in elderly before the clinical changes ocurr.7 According to this method, the main factors that represent nutritional risk such as cognitive function, social behavior, autonomy, mobility and anthropometry, are evaluated.8
+Body Mass Index (BMI), calf circumference (CC) and brachial circumference (BC) are tools used to identify patients with nutritional risk, and they can be used in population studies because they are simple, quick, non-invasive and inexpensive methods.^{5,6} MNA is a more specific method to assess the risk of malnutrition in the elderly before clinical changes ocurr.7 This method is used for evaluating the main factors that represent nutritional risk such as cognitive function, social behavior, autonomy, mobility and anthropometry.8

-This study aimed to assess the nutritional status of hospitalized elderly patients, using different methods and indicators, in order to identify the most appropriate evaluation criteria for this group.
+Given the above context, the present study was aimed at assessing the nutritional status of hospitalized elderly patients, using different methods and indicators, in order to identify the most appropriate evaluation criteria for this group.